P2170 Blocks 20/5b & 21/1d (Verbier) – JOG 100% Working Interest

-Prospectivity had been identified in the Late Jurassic and the technical studies, post- award, focused on seismic reprocessing, remapping and petroleum charge studies, enabling improved delineation and risking of the prospects.
+Prospectivity was identified in the Late Jurassic and the technical studies were focused on seismic reprocessing, remapping and petroleum charge studies.
+The completed work programme improved the delineation and risking of the identified prospectivity.

-As a condition of the farm-out, Statoil funded all costs up to US$25 million in respect of the first exploration.
-JOG retained an 18 per cent. interest, of which 10 per cent. continued to be carried by CIECO, pursuant to a pre-existing arrangement between the parties, and CIECO retained a 12 per cent. interest.
+Post completion of a farm-out, Statoil (now Equinor) funded all costs up to US$25 million in respect of the first exploration well and became Licence Operator with a 70 per cent. working interest.
+The Company retained an 18 per cent. interest, of which 10 per cent. continued to be carried by CIECO, pursuant to the pre-existing arrangements between the parties, through the first two wells to be drilled in the Licence, and CIECO retained a 12 per cent. interest.

-On 27th March 2017, JOG announced an independent assessment of resource estimates in relation to UK Seaward Licence P2170, Blocks 20/5b & 21/1d has been completed by ERC Equipoise Ltd (“ERCE”).
+On the 27th March 2017, JOG announced that an independent assessment of resource estimates in relation to Licence P2170, Blocks 20/5b & 21/1d had been completed by ERC Equipoise Ltd (“ERCE”).

 - Mean Prospective Resources attributed to Licence P2170 for the Verbier prospect increased to 162 Million barrels of oil equivalent (“MMboe”) from 118 MMboe and the chance of success increased to 29% from 26%